SSA Supporting Tools & Audit Guidance

 - Inviting feedback on company performance or operation

-6. Evidence of opportunities provided to stakeholders to engage with the business (e.g employee suggestion box, customer survey sent, website feedback form).
+6. Provide evidence of the opportunities provided to stakeholders for them to engage with the business (e.g employee suggestion box, customer survey sent, website feedback form).

 1,2A,2B,3